Contact Lens Care

 What are multi-purpose contact lens solutions?

-Multi-purpose solution is the best solution for those with a hectic, busy lifestyle.
-After a full day of wear, wash and dry your hands thoroughly, remove your lens, place it in the palm of your hand, cover with multi-purpose solution, and rub gently to loosen any dirt or debris.
-Once you have done this, you can rinse the lens again with fresh solution.
+A multi-purpose solution is best for those with a hectic, busy lifestyle.
+After a full day of wear, wash and dry your hands thoroughly, remove your lens, place it in the palm of your hand, cover it with a multi-purpose solution, and rub gently to loosen any dirt or debris.
+Once done, you can rinse the lens again with a fresh solution.
 Repeat for the other lens.
-You can then proceed to fill up your contact lens case with fresh solution and place your lenses inside to store overnight.
-Never top-up old solution with new.
-Always empty the case buy throwing away used solution after you have applied the lenses.
-Multi-purpose solution should be used to rinse a contact lens case, NOT tap water.
-The case should then be left to air dry.
+Fill up your contact lens case with fresh solution and place your lenses inside to store overnight.

 What are rigid gas permeable contact lens solutions?